MacaPecha/devsite-docs/guides/online-payments/checkout-api/money-transfer.en.md

 ## Integration per API

-This solution consists of using the Mercado Pago APIs to carry out the corresponding payment creation.
+This solution consists of using the Mercado Libre APIs to carry out the corresponding payment creation.
 The entire experience is handled by the integrator.

 For sending money you can specify the payment recipient in two ways:

-- Using the email address associated with the Mercado Pago account.
+- Using the email address associated with the Mercado Libre account.
-- Using the Mercado Pago account ID.
+- Using the Mercado Libre account ID.

 Below you can see an example of the payment creation using the email address: